-It's not necessary to have all the above signs or symptoms before you seek medical help.
-A person with alcohol poisoning who is unconscious or can't be awakened is at risk of dying.
+It's not necessary to have all the above symptoms before seeking medical help.
+A person with alcohol poisoning who has passed out or can't wake up could die.

 Alcohol poisoning is an emergency

-- Call 911 or your local emergency number immediately.
+- Call 911 or your local emergency number right away.
 Never assume the person will sleep off alcohol poisoning.

 - Don't leave an unconscious person alone.
-Because alcohol poisoning affects the way the gag reflex works, someone with alcohol poisoning may choke on his or her own vomit and not be able to breathe.
-While waiting for help, don't try to make the person vomit because he or she could choke.
+Because alcohol poisoning affects the way the gag reflex works, someone with alcohol poisoning may vomit and choke and not be able to breathe.
+While waiting for help, don't try to make the person vomit because that could cause choking.

-- Help a person who is vomiting.
-Try to keep him or her sitting up.
-If the person must lie down, make sure to turn his or her head to the side — this helps prevent choking.
-Try to keep the person awake to prevent loss of consciousness.
+- Help someone who is vomiting.
+Try to keep the person sitting up.
+If the person must lie down, turn the head to the side to help prevent choking.
+Try to keep the person awake.

 Don't be afraid to get help

-It can be difficult to decide if you think someone is drunk enough to warrant medical intervention, but it's best to err on the side of caution.
-You may worry about the consequences for yourself or your friend or loved one, particularly if you're underage.
-But the consequences of not getting the right help in time can be far more serious.
+It can be hard to decide if you think someone is drunk enough to need medical help.
+But it's best to take action right away rather than be sorry later.
+You may worry about what will happen to you or a friend or family member, especially if underage.
+But the results of not getting help in time can be far more serious.

 From Mayo Clinic to your inbox